SageFrame/SageFrameDocs/README.md

 # SageFrameDocs
-All documents, user manual related to Sageframe
+All documents, user manual related to Sageframe.